Workshops at the Bronco Peak $5 (Classic Essentials)

 A workshop focusing on how to determine if a top rope anchor is solid and safe to use for climbing.
 We will explore questions like “how strong should your anchor be, how do you assess the component parts, and how much built up redundancy do you need to feel secure with your set up?”
 The workshop focuses heavily on knot tying and the acronym NERDS to assess common climbing anchors.
 This class is for seasoned indoor climbers who are interested in taking their experience to the next level.
 We will explore outdoor climbing anchors and rigging suitable for securing top rope routes.

+Seasoned top rope climbers that would like to take their climbing experience to the next level by climbing routes from the ground up, utilizing protection along the way to ensure safety.
 Learn to lead climb at the Bronco Peak.
-You’ll learn how to efficiently clip quick-draws, avoid clipping mistakes, lead belay, how to fall, and about fall forces.
+You will learn how to efficiently clip quick-draws, avoid clipping mistakes, lead belay, how to fall, and about fall forces.

 Does our schedule not meet your busy needs?
 We’ll work with you, we can set up custom programs for you, just reach out to the Adventure Education Coordinator or the Adventures Supervisor and we’ll set up a time that works for us both.
 All technical equipment provided.